 - B.Eng. in Information and Communication Engineering, The University of Tokyo, Apr.
 1997 to Mar.
 2001

 - Graduate Research Assistant, Language Technologies Institute, School of Computer Science, Carnegie Mellon University, Pittsburgh, PA, Aug.
-2012 to present
+2012 to May 2018

 - Research Programmer/Analyst, Language Technologies Institute, School of Computer Science, Carnegie Mellon University, Pittsburgh, PA, Aug.
 2011 to July 2012